 Why it makes sense to insure your e-bike?

 There are a number of reasons to insure your e-bike.
-In addition to the costs and risks associated with owning an e-bike, insurance for e-bikes is now compulsory.
+In addition to the costs and risks associated with owning an e-bike, insurance for e-bikes is now compulsory, at least, in Europe.

 Compulsory e-bike insurance